 Exchange differences arising on the settlement of monetary items or on translating monetary items at rates different from those at which they were translated on initial recognition during the period or in previous Financial Statements are recognised in the Statement of Profit and Loss in the period in which they arise.
 When a gain or loss on a non-monetary item is recognised in Other Comprehensive Income, any exchange component of that gain or loss is recognised in Other Comprehensive Income.
-Conversely, when a gain or loss on a non-monetary item is recognised in Statement of Profit and Loss, any exchange component of that gain or loss is recognised in Statement of Profit and Loss.
+Conversely, when a gain or loss on a non-monetary item is recognised in Statement of Profit and Loss, any exchange component of that gain or loss is recognised in Statement of Profit and Loss, any exchange component of that gain or loss is recognised in Statement of Profit and Loss.

-MARFOL PRIVATE LIMITED
+PRIVATE LIMITED

-NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED BIST MARCH, 2020
+THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31ST MARCH, 2021